argoproj/argo-rollouts/docs/getting-started.md

 ## Install Argo Rollouts
 Argo Rollouts can be installed at a cluster or namespace level.

-!!! note
+!!! important
     Since the API server rejects CRD manifests with unknown fields, the Argo Rollout's CRDs do not work with **v1.13.x** because they have a new field from the v1.14.
 Adding the `--validate=false` to the commands below allows the cluster to accept the Argo Rollouts CRDs.

 ### Cluster-Level installation